 Twitter chats are like a Twitter party.
-They use specific hashtags and done in a particular time.
-Some of the chat I participate #blogchat and #smallbizchat.
+They use specific hashtags and are done at a specific time.
+Some of the chats I participate are #blogchat and #smallbizchat.
 You can find your industry related chat using Tweet reports.
 They have an impressionable list of chats classify by category and time zone.

 Automate your online presence

-There are a variety of programs that will automate your online presence, use them to share your content without spending hours on social media.
-To increase your followers, you need to tweet often (10-20-30 times a day).
-For me, Hootsuite helps me manage all my social media account.
-The great part is that Hootsuite has a free service that allows you to manage up to 3 social media account.
-(Twitter, Facebook, Instagram)
+There are a variety of programs that will automate your online presence.
+Use them to share your content without spending hours on social media.
+To create followers on Twitter, you need to interact often every day (10-20-30 times a day).
+For me, Hootsuite helps me manage all my social media accounts.
+The best part is that Hootsuite offers a free service that allows you to manage up to 3 social media accounts (such as Twitter, Facebook, Instagram).

-Even if you use programs to schedule your tweet, you must show up to speak, respond, ask questions and make connections.
-Don't forget, social media is about being social, people are on social media to interact and for entertainment.
+Even if you use automated programs, you must show up to speak, respond, ask questions and make connections.
+Don't forget, social media is about being social.
+People are on social media to interact and for entertainment.